daxpress/Chip8Emulator/README.md

 | C | B |
 | V | F |

+> [!NOTE]
-**NOTE:** There is currently no loading solution for your own ROMs as this project is intended for demonstration only, but it will be implemented soon enough;
+> There is currently no loading solution for your own ROMs as this project is intended for demonstration only, but it will be implemented soon enough;
 in the meantime You can bring your TicTacToe skills to the next level :wink:

 ## Tests [![tests](https://github.com/DC20-dev/Chip8Emulator/actions/workflows/tests.yml/badge.svg)](https://github.com/DC20-dev/Chip8Emulator/actions/workflows/tests.yml)